 Many rehabilitation actions have occurred, and are underway, to improve the health of the Mitchell River.
 These are informed in particular by the East Gippsland Waterway Strategy 2014-2022.

-Efforts include revegetation, weed control and fencing of riparian areas, bank stabilisation and reintroduction of instream woody habitat.
+The East Gippsland Catchment Management Authority (EGCMA) continues to work closely with landholders, partner agencies and Traditional Owners to improve the health of the Mitchell River.
+This year the focus has been on controlling weeds, particularly willows along waterways in the catchment.
+This work is of particular importance following bushfires.
+Other works in the Mitchell River have included planting native plants, constructing stock exclusion fencing along rivers, stabilising the banks and creating more habitat for fish by reintroducing large woody habitat.
 Some monitoring of the fish community has occurred including associated with rehabilitation efforts.
 In the upper Mitchell River catchment well above the NFRC area, there have been surveys of a suite of threatened galaxiid species as well as Forest Protection Survey Program (FPSP) surveys of fish and crayfish.
-The East Gippsland Catchment Management Authority, DELWP and the Victorian Fisheries Authority support rehabilitation and management of the Mitchell River and its fish community.
+The EGCMA, DEECA and VFA support rehabilitation and management of the Mitchell River and its fish community